 The pain of fentanyl withdrawal, and the knowledge that these symptoms can be alleviated by once again abusing fentanyl, can quickly overwhelm an individual who is trying to overcome fentanyl addiction on his or her own.
 Thankfully, there is a more effective way to defeat fentanyl dependence.

 At Northern Pennsylvania Comprehensive Treatment Centers, adult women and men who have become addicted to fentanyl and other opioids can participate in medication-assisted treatment under the care and supervision of experienced and compassionate professionals.
 The services that are provided at Northern Pennsylvania Comprehensive Treatment Centers can free an individual from the pain of fentanyl withdrawal and can help him or her to make the behavioral changes that will support long-term recovery.

-Types of Treatment Offered at Northern Pennsylvania Comprehensive Treatment Centers
+Types of Treatment Offered for Fentanyl Abuse at our Northeast Pennsylvania Comprehensive Treatment Centers

 Northern Pennsylvania Comprehensive Treatment Centers’ medication-assisted treatment services are designed for adults ages 18 and above who have been addicted to fentanyl or other opioids.
 Each person who chooses to enter treatment at Northern Pennsylvania Comprehensive Treatment Centers will complete a thorough admissions assessment and will receive a personalized treatment plan.
 Depending upon the needs and goals that are identified in the assessment, a participant’s personalized treatment plan may include the following elements: